|

 There are a few different types of

-with our bamboo ceiling and wall cover.
+with our bamboo ceiling and wall covers.
 The most common interior

 moldings can be divided into three basic functions:

-This document is help you with the installing these basic
+This document will help you install these basic

-types of bamboo molding, you'll be able to put a finish touch of just about
+types of bamboo moldings.
+You'll be able to put a finishing touch to just

-Our bamboo molding is made out of a mature thick wall Moso
+Our bamboo molding is made out of mature thick wall Moso

 bamboo.
-Our bamboo molding is processed and machined to match the need of
+Our bamboo molding is processed and machined to match the needs of

 Step 1